 Nullity (or annulment) is not the same as divorce.
 Divorce is a declaration ending a valid marriage.
 Nullity is a declaration that a valid marriage never existed.

 It is important to be aware that a church annulment does not have any legal effect.
-It does not mean that you may legally remarry or enter into a civil partnership - although it may mean that you can remarry in the eyes of the church.
+It does not mean that you may legally remarry - although it may mean that you can remarry in the eyes of the church.

 In nullity law, there are two types of marriages that may be annulled or cancelled.
 There are void marriages and there are voidable marriages.